Staging means how big the cancer is and whether it has spread. Grading means how abnormal the cancer cells look under a microscope.

 Early breast cancer means the cancer hasn't spread beyond the breast or the lymph nodes in the armpit on the same side of the body.
 So, the cancer hasn't spread to any other part of the body.

-Local recurrence means cancer that has come back in the area of the breast after treatment.
+Local recurrence means cancer that has come back in the breast, the armpit, or the chest wall after treatment.

-Secondary breast cancer is also called metastatic breast cancer or stage 4 breast cancer.
+Secondary breast cancer is also called metastatic breast cancer, advanced breast cancer, or stage 4 breast cancer.
 It means that the cancer has spread to other parts of the body, such as the liver or bones.

 - the arrangement of the cells in relation to each other